-Rent vs. Buy: The Pros and Cons of Homeownership
+The Pros and Cons of Buying a House

-Still, there are many important factors to consider before deciding between renting or owning a home.
-Let’s begin by looking at some of the pros and cons of both, and then take a closer look at the financial implications and lifestyle considerations that you’ll need to keep in mind in order to make an informed decision.
+Still, there are important factors to consider before deciding between renting or owning a home.
+Let’s look at some of the pros and cons of buying a house or renting, and then examine the financial and lifestyle considerations you should have in order to make an informed decision.

-Comparing the Pros and Cons of Buying and Renting
+Comparing the Pros and Cons of Buying a House and Renting

 As with any major decision, there are advantages and disadvantages to both renting and buying.
-Take a look at the comparison tables for both options here, and then we’ll get more in-depth with each item below.
+Take a look at the comparison tables for both options here, and then see in-depth information below.

 |Buyer builds equity in the home||Requires upfront costs for down payment, closing fees, etc.|

 |Credit scores increase with positive payment history||Process can be complex|

 |Mortgage interest and property taxes may be tax deductible||Property taxes and HOA fees are the buyer’s responsibility|

 |Buyer has full control over home improvements and upgrades||Buyer incurs any maintenance and repair cost|

 |Homes frequently increase in value over the life of a mortgage||Typically a long term investment|